ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 Data keys and their functions make up the bulk of the data pulling infrastructure for artifact building.
 However, there might be some other metadata that's important to be aware of.
-Most of this can be found in the :code:`metadata.py` file.
+Most of this can be found in the :code:`constants/metadata.py` file.

 This is information like draw counts, index columns, and locations that can be run.
-If you're starting a new model, you'll have to write this information, but it should largely match what is present in the `vivarium research template <https://github.com/ihmeuw/vivarium_research_template>`_.
+You can use the `vivarium research template <https://github.com/ihmeuw/vivarium_research_template>`_ as a reference for the information generally found in this file.

 If you are editing an existing model, just check to make sure this information matches what you expect.

-As referenced above, there is also a :code:`paths.py` file which cotains the file paths and names for all other input data.
+As referenced above, there is also a :code:`constants/paths.py` file which cotains the file paths and names for all other input data.

 Building an Artifact on the Command Line